Research

 The book builds on research that I conducted in underutilized local archives in India and Pakistan.
 My work has been supported by grants from the American Institute of Indian Studies, the Fulbright Hays Program, the American Historical Association, the Library of Congress, and other funders.
 During my research, I identified Urdu- and Persian-language manuals on practices ranging from electroplating to stonemasonry to sewing, which form the backbone of my project.

+With the support of an ACLS Fellowship, I am also researching a monograph on Pashtun labor migration in the British Empire, tentatively titled Peripheral Subjects: Pashtun migration, Islam, and subjecthood across the British Empire.
+I trace the experiences of communities of Pashtun migrants from Afghanistan and the Indo-Afghan frontier who worked and established communities across the empire's industrializing cities and towns.
 The project analyzes how colonial and post-colonial states policed migration.
 I argue that in their attempts to identify, control, and deport migrants, colonial administrators made borders productive of identity and belonging.
 The project will center migrants’ own narratives of their regional geographies and histories through Persian, Urdu, and Pashto-language materials, emphasizing how their communities challenged state geographies.